lxx-holmes/lxx-holmes/README.md

 💬 I am keen to explore how technology will change the finance industry.

 📈  I am a member of HKICPA and CICPA; also a CFA charter holder.
-CUHK, PwC Alumni.
+I am a CUHK and PwC alumna.